soekdd/kaboomen/README.md

 # kaboomen
-Kaboomen is a school project to teach children's web technologies by programming a web client for a massive multiplayer online game.
+Kaboomen is a school project to teach children web technologies by programming a web client for a massive multiplayer online game.

 ## install